 Darker areas shows parts of counties with higher incidences

-The latest Local Electoral Area (LEA) figures as published on the Covid-19 Ireland data hub breakdown covers the period from June 26 to July 12.
+The last Local Electoral Area (LEA) breakdown was published on May 13 on the Covid-19 Ireland data hub.
+It covered the 14 days from April 27 to May 10.

 The population of the Portlaoise LEA is 31,794 people with more than 20,000 living in the county town environs.
 It includes Abbeyleix, Ballyroan and Ballinakill.
 It borders Kilkenny.

-The latest figures from the Portarlington Graiguecullen LEA show that there were 25 new cases up from 19 new cases in the previous two weeks.
-The rate has risen from 67.6 per 100k to 89 per 100k.
+The latest figures from the Portarlington Graiguecullen LEA show that there were 16 new cases in the two weeks to June 28 giving a population incidence of 56.9 per 100k.

 The population in this LEA is 28,096.
 Apart from the two big towns, it includes Stradbally, Timahoe, Ballylinan, Ballyadams, Killeshin, Crettyard, Killenard, Ballybrittas.
 It borders Kildare, Carlow, Kilkenny and Offaly.